Atlas975/Notes/SoftwareEngineering/Recursion.md

 ## Head recursion
-- Recursive call occurs at beginning of function, prior to any processing
+- Recursive call occurs at beginning of calling function, prior to any processing
 - Result propagates back to head call
 ```ad-example
 ```python